-When required, the genset is equipped with isolation relay K9 (Figure 6-4) to isolate the negative (-) battery terminal from the vessel grounding system.
+When required, the genset is equipped with isolation relay K9 (Figure 6-4) to isolate the negative (-)

+battery terminal from the vessel grounding system while the genset is running.
+(The engine block is connected to battery negative [-] during starting.)
 Replace the relay if its contacts do not close when battery voltage is applied to the coil terminals.